Compare FREE Quotes on Loft Conversions

 Yes, it is entirely possible to design a loft conversion with stairs that include a small landing, even in tight spaces.
 With careful planning and consideration of space limitations, it is achievable to incorporate a landing into your loft conversion staircase design.

 When space is at a premium, choosing the right type of stairs becomes paramount.
-Compact designs like paddle stairs or spiral staircases can be particularly effective.
+Compact designs like paddle stairs or a spiral staircase conversion can be particularly effective.
 They not only save space but also add a stylish element to the home.

 What are the loft conversion stairs regulations for small landings in the UK?